Akashkroy69/BitManipulationGeeks-Leet/README.md

                  if(i&(1<<j)>0)  ????
                   print->str[j]

-# A very beautiful problem
+# A very beautiful problem ( A better technique in solution 2 )

      leetcode 1342 SolutionNumberOfStepsToReduceANumberToZero